 - The 2% contribution on your salary over \$30,000 is in addition to your regular contribution.
-For example, if your enrollment date is January 2, 1979 and your salary is \$35,000, your total contribution would be 7% of \$35,000 plus 2% of \$5,000. - New members as of July 1, 2001 are required to participate in RetirementPlus. - New members transferring to the MTRS from other Massachusetts public retirement systems will have 180 days during which to make an affirmative RetirementPlus election. - As an active, contributing member, you do not have access to the funds in your annuity savings account.
+For example, if your enrollment date is January 2, 1979 and your salary is \$35,000, your total contribution would be 7% of \$35,000 plus 2% of \$5,000. - New members as of July 1, 2001 are required to participate in RetirementPlus. - New members transferring to the MTRS from other Massachusetts public retirement systems with service starting in the other MA public retirement system prior to 7/1/2022 will have 180 days to opt out of RetirementPlus; if they do not respond, they are enrolled in RetirementPlus.
+New members transferring to the MTRS from other Massachusetts public retirement systems with service starting in the other MA public retirement system on or after 7/1/2022 have no election option and will automatically participate in RetirementPlus. - As an active, contributing member, you do not have access to the funds in your annuity savings account.
 In other words, you are not eligible to withdraw any portion of your annuity savings account, nor may you borrow money from that account or assign the funds to someone else.
 Additionally, your account may not be garnished or attached by a lien except by the IRS, Massachusetts Department of Revenue or, in the event of divorce, pursuant to a Domestic Relations Order.